What is a Scoring Rubric?

 A scoring rubric evaluates the performance of an assignment.
-It's an organized way for teachers to assess their students work and learn what areas the student need to develop in.
+It's an organized way for teachers to assess their students' work and learn what areas the student needs to develop in.

 How to Use a Scoring Rubric